Step 3. Event parsing

 Tag numbering

-Starting with KUMA 2.1.3, you can use the Tag numbering functionality to automatically number tags in XML events.
+Starting with KUMA 2.1.3, you can use automatic tag numbering in XML events.
 This lets you parse an event with the identical tags or unnamed tags, such as <Data>

 .

-As an example, we will use the Tag numbering functionality to number the tags of the EventData
+As an example, we will number the tags of the EventData

-attribute of Microsoft Windows PowerShell event ID 800.
+attribute of the Microsoft Windows PowerShell event ID 800.

 <Event xmlns="http://schemas .microsoft.com/win/2004/08/events/event">